 1. Brain Dump

-A brain dump is the simple act of writing out everything that is floating around in your head.
-Big things, little, things, and seemingly insignficant things.
+A brain dump is a simple act of writing out everything that is floating around in your head.
+Big things, little, things, and seemingly insignificant things.

 It doesn’t have to be pretty and it doesn’t have even to be complete sentences.
 The idea is to simply clear your mind of all that clutter.